kstenerud/concise-encoding/cte-specification.md

 Structure
 ---------

 A CTE document is a UTF-8 encoded text document consisting of a single, top-level object.
+As the document can only be UTF-8, there is no byte order mark (BOM).
 You can store multiple objects in a document by making the top level object a container.

 Whitespace is used to separate elements in a container or array.
 Maps separate keys and values using a colon `:`, and key-value pairs using whitespace.